The National Board

 Sara was named by Jane Magazine as “One of the 15 Gutsiest Women” in 1998 for her work in advancing women’s rights through the law.

 Hinda Marcus graduated from Boston University with a BA degree and also is certified as a paralegal.

-In addition to her responsibilities as President and CEO of Arnold Industries, Inc., a Canton, Massachusetts-based distributorship specializing in the management and distribution of electromechanical components and fasteners, she serves on the Executive Board of Futures For Children, a non-profit organization aiding in the education of Native American children, is a Trustee of Hebrew Senior Life, and is involved in several other humanitarian and cultural organizations.
-Other interests include art, music, theater, travel, and sports.
+In addition to her responsibilities as president and CEO of Arnold Industries, Inc., a Canton, Massachusetts-based distributorship specializing in the management and distribution of electromechanical components and fasteners, she serves on the executive board of Futures For Children, a non-profit organization aiding in the education of Native American children, is a rrustee of Hebrew Senior Life, and is involved in several other humanitarian and cultural organizations.
+Other interests include art, music, theater, travel and sports.